forrest79/phpgsql-nette/readme.md

 Function `prepareConfig(array $config)` create connection string (`key='value' key='value' ...`) from the array with configuration.
 Items with `NULL` values are skipped.

-And now, you just need to override old connection factory with this one in DI configuration, `services` section, like this:
+And now, you need to override old connection factory with this one in DI configuration, `services` section, like this:

 ```yaml
 services: